MESH-Research/knowledge-commons-works/README.md

 # Knowledge Commons Repository

-This is the Knowledge Commons Repository InvenioRDM instance.
+This is the source code for the Knowledge Commons Repository, based on InvenioRDM.

-## License
+## Copyright

-Released under an MIT license.
+Copyright 2023 MESH Research.
+Released under the MIT license.
+(See the included LICENSE.txt file.)

+## Getting started

 **Note**: The instructions below are the default README for InvenioRDM.
 They are not usable as they stand for building the Knowledge Commons Repository instance.
 Updated installation instructions will follow.**

-## Getting started

 Run the following commands in order to start the InvenioRDM instance: